Orientations of Morse flow trees in Legendrian contact homology: Morse flow trees

 \subsection{Description of a neighborhood of a sub flow tree}

-Given a sub flow tree $\Gamma$, let $\Omega=\Omega(\Gamma)$ be a neighborhood of $\Gamma$ in the space of trees, and let $q$ denote the special puncture of $\Gamma$.
-We define the \emph{natural evaluation map} $\ev_q:\Omega \to M$ to be given by evaluation at the special puncture $q$.
+Given a sub flow tree $\Gamma$, let $\Omega=\Omega(\Gamma)$ be a neighborhood of $\Gamma$ in the space of trees, and let $s$ be the point on the source tree mapping to the special puncture $q$ of $\Gamma$.
+We define the \emph{natural evaluation map} $\ev_s:\Omega \to M$ to be given by evaluation at $s$.
 In this section we describe the image of this map.

+\begin{rmk} To simplify notation we will often write $\ev_q:\Omega \to M$ instead of $\ev_s$ when it is clear from the context that $q$ is the image of $s$ under evaluation. \end{rmk}